 The LLC Members

 The question you may have is: How do you know who the members are?
 The members are the owners.
-The members’ names do not need to be listed in the LLC’s Certificate of Formation.
+You do not need to list the members’ names in the LLC’s Certificate of Formation.
 Instead, the Operating Agreement contains that ownership information.

-Sometimes you can also request the Authorized Person sign a “Statement of Organizer” to set forth the initial members and or managers of the LLC and declare that the Authorized Person is not a member and has no further authority to act on behalf of the LLC in the future beyond signing the Certificate of Formation.
+Sometimes you can also request the Authorized Person sign a “Statement of Organizer”.
+This sets forth the initial members and or managers of the LLC.
+It also declares that the Authorized Person is not a member and has no further authority to act on behalf of the LLC in the future beyond signing the Certificate of Formation.